POEMMA's Target of Opportunity Sensitivity to Cosmic Neutrino Transient Sources: Neutrino Estimates from Flaring Astrophysical Sources and Neutrino Horizons

-For long bursts, we averaged the effective area over the operation lifetime for IceCube\footnote{For years beyond 2012, we assumed that the effective area was the same as that provided for 2012.} and over a $24$-hour period for GRAND200k; as such, the holes in the IceCube and GRAND 200k skyplots (areas with grey point sources) are regions for which the experiment has limited or no effective area and/or exposure for the range of energies in which it can detect neutrinos from the source model.
-For instance, the hole in the northern celestial hemisphere for IceCube arises due to a suppression in the effective area at high zenith angles due to attenuation by the Earth for events above $\sim 10$ PeV.
-GRAND200k will be sensitive to tau neutrinos with zenith angles between $85^{\circ}$ and $95^{\circ}$ ($360^{\circ}$ in azimuth); hence, the holes in the GRAND200k skyplot in Fig.~\ref{fig:nevskyplotslong} are those regions of the sky which never enter its FoV, while the slices with enhanced numbers of neutrino events are those regions of the sky which spend the most time in the FoV, and this is where GRAND200k can expect to see the most neutrinos.
-For the scenario of a blazar flare at $25$~Mpc, Fig.~\ref{fig:nevskyplotslong} shows that POEMMA will be sensitive to neutrinos from all over the sky, while IceCube and GRAND200k will both be sensitive to $\sim 80$\% of the sky.
-For the $90$\% unified confidence level of $2.44$ neutrinos, POEMMA will be able to achieve this level in $\sim 85$\% of the sky, giving it a distinct advantage over IceCube ($\sim 33$\%) and slightly better sky coverage than even GRAND200k ($\sim 81$\%).
-On the other hand, while POEMMA will see more neutrinos than IceCube for most of the sky, the regions of the sky for which both IceCube and GRAND200k will detect the most neutrinos ($\sim 4$\% and $\sim 7$\% for IceCube and GRAND200k, respectively) are larger than that for POEMMA ($\lesssim 1$\%), and GRAND200k can expect to see more neutrinos in their best region ($15.4$ neutrinos).
-However, we note that while the POEMMA plot accounts for the decrease in observing time due to the Sun and the Moon, no background was assumed for either IceCube or GRAND200k; as such, the estimates for IceCube and GRAND200k are somewhat optimistic, particularly in comparison with POEMMA.
+For long bursts, we averaged the effective area over the operation lifetime for IceCube\footnote{For years beyond 2012, we assumed that the effective area was the same as that provided for 2012.} and over a $24$-hour period for \grandacro; as such, the holes in the IceCube and \grandacro\ skyplots (areas with grey point sources) are regions for which the experiment has limited or no effective area and/or exposure for the range of energies in which it can detect neutrinos from the source model.
+For instance, the hole in the northern celestial hemisphere for IceCube arises due to a suppression in the effective area at high zenith angles due to attenuation by the Earth for events above $\sim 10$ PeV. \grandacro\ will be sensitive to tau neutrinos with zenith angles between $85^{\circ}$ and $95^{\circ}$ ($360^{\circ}$ in azimuth); hence, the holes in the \grandacro\ skyplot in Fig.~\ref{fig:nevskyplotslong} are those regions of the sky which never enter its FoV, while the slices with enhanced numbers of neutrino events are those regions of the sky which spend the most time in the FoV, and this is where \grandacro\ can expect to see the most neutrinos.
+For the scenario of a BNS merger at $5$~Mpc, Fig.~\ref{fig:nevskyplotslong} shows that POEMMA will be sensitive to neutrinos from all over the sky, while IceCube and \grandacro\ will be sensitive to $\sim 70$\% and $\sim 82$\% of the sky, respectively.
+For the higher threshold of $\sim 6$ neutrinos, POEMMA will be able to achieve this level in $\sim 100$\% of the sky, giving it a distinct advantage over IceCube ($\sim 18$\%) and slightly better sky coverage than even \grandacro\ ($\sim 81$\%).
+On the other hand, while POEMMA will see more neutrinos than IceCube for most regions of the sky, the regions in which IceCube and \grandacro\ will detect the most neutrinos (roughly $10$\% for both IceCube and \grandacro) are larger than that for POEMMA ($\lesssim 1$\%), and \grandacro\ can expect to see more neutrinos in their best region ($\sim 60$ events for \grandacro\ compared with $\sim 36$ for POEMMA and $\sim 14$ for IceCube).
+However, we note that while the POEMMA plot accounts for the decrease in observing time due to the Sun and the Moon, no background was assumed for either IceCube or \grandacro; as such, the estimates for IceCube and \grandacro\ are somewhat optimistic, particularly in comparison with POEMMA.